 - Teaching the Tulsa Race Massacre with Guided Inquiry Design, a program that taught students about how assumptions create conflict in society using the Tulsa Race Massacre as an example.
 Students then completed research projects on assumptions causing conflict in the world today or in their own experience.
 Students chose a topic to research further.

 Named after the late Sara Jaffarian, a school librarian and longtime ALA member, ALA’s Jaffarian Award was established in 2006 to recognize and promote excellence in humanities programming in elementary and middle-school libraries.
+In 2024, the award expanded eligibility to high school libraries.
 It is presented annually by the ALA Public Programs Office in cooperation with the American Association of School Librarians (AASL).
 The award is selected by a committee comprising members of the ALA Public and Cultural Programs Advisory Committee (PCPAC), AASL and the Association for Library Services to Children (ALSC).